 A Squeeze-and-Pour Silicone Measuring Cup

 I've been putting up with annoying measuring-cup drips for years, but recently, after some piping-hot chicken stock trickled down my arm while I was making risotto, I decided I'd had enough.
 I bought this flexible measuring cup and have found it a godsend for both sweet and savory projects.
 The textured pattern on the surface means it won't get slick or slippery when wet, and the thickness is enough to provide a temperature buffer if you're working with hot liquids.
 It's great for adding the milk to my vanilla butter cake, or for pouring cold ice cream base into the machine.
-It's such a ridiculously simple thing, but I wish I'd given up on my glass measuring cups long ago. —Stella Parks, pastry wizard
+It's such a ridiculously simple thing, but I wish I'd given up on my glass measuring cups long ago. —Stella Parks, editor emeritus

 A Mortar and Pestle

 The mortar and pestle falls squarely into the category of "you don't know what you're missing" tools.
 If you are like I was a few years back and don't own one (preferably one of the large, granite Thai varieties), let me tell you something: You don't know what you're missing.
 I sure didn't.
 See, a mortar and pestle is the best tool for drawing out the flavors of aromatics and spices destined for curry pastes, marinades, sauces, dressings, pestos, salsas, guacamole, and anything that you might currently be making in the food processor.
 While a food processor shears between plant cells, a mortar and pestle crushes them, releasing more flavor into your food.
 Not only that, but the easy cleanup (a quick rinse is all you need) and the ability to work in small batches make it faster than a food processor or spice grinder for most of your day-to-day projects.
 Now that I have one, my food has never been tastier.
-It's also great for the soul: The opportunity to pound out your frustrations only makes dinner taste that much better. —J. Kenji López-Alt, managing culinary director
+It's also great for the soul: The opportunity to pound out your frustrations only makes dinner taste that much better. —J. Kenji López-Alt, culinary consultant

 A 3-Quart Saucier